-BIO 107 Biological Aspects of Conservation of Natural Resources, 2 or The principles underlying the proper management of our resources-water, soils, minerals, forests, wildlife, and human.
-The current and past attitudes rolating to the resources with the interaction and complexities of humans interacts.
-This micels the statutory requirement for Conservation of Natural Resources required for State certification for teachers of science and social sciences.
-Lecture.
+BIO 107 Biological Aspects of Conservation of Natural Resources, 3 or .
+Fliu principles underlying the proper management of our resources-water, soils, minerals, for ests, wildlife and human.
+The current and past attitudes relating to the resources with the interaction and composities of humans' interests.
+This meets the statutory requirement for Conservation of Natural Resources required for State certification for teachers of science and social sciences, Legiure, MMS/NS.

+BIQ 109 Concepts of Biology, 5 cr.
+An Introduction to the fundamental principles of living organisms.
+Includes cell and rissue attucture, growth, basic physiological processes, reproduction and inheritance, classification, evolution and ecology.
+Locture, lab and field trips.
+NMS:NS/LS.

+BIO 116 Great Ideas in Biology.
+2 cr.
+Selected landmark ideas in biology will be discussed not only to familiarize students with the concepts, but also to help them approdate how scientific ideas develop, now technology and basic science interact, how public opinion affects the acceptance and application of advances and how current breakthroughs are likely to affect humans in the future Lecture, HFA.

+BIO 151 Introductory Blology, 5 cr.
+Living organisms; their structure, functional capabilities, developments, perpetuation and evolution.
+In combination with BIO 152 recommended for biology majors preparatory to advanced courses in biology, botany or zoology; also designed for those who wish a single integrated course in biology.
+Lecture, lab and field trips.
+NMS/NS/LS/SO(152)

+BIO 152 Introductory Biology, 5 cr.
+Living organisms; their diversity, behavior, ecology and evolution, Lecture, lab and field trips, Prereq: BIO 151, NMS/VS/LS/SQ(151).

+BIO 160 Heredity.
+3 or.
+Principles of heredity with applications to plant, animal and human inheritance; current advances in genetics and their bearing on the life sciences.
+Lecture, demonstrations and discussion.
 NMS/NS.

-BIO 109 Concepts of Biology.
-5 cr.
-An introduction to the rundamental principles of riving organisms, includes cell and tissue structure, growth, basic physiological processes, reproduction and inheritance, classification, evolution, and ecology.
-Lecture, lab. and field trips.
-NMS/NS/LS.

-BIO 116 Great Ideas in Biology: 2 cr.
-Selected landmark ideas in bloogy will be discussed not only to familiarize students with the concepts, but also to help them appreciate how scientific ideas develop, how technology and basic science interact, how public opinion affects the acceptance and application of advances and how current breakthroughs are likely to affect humans in the future.
-Lecture: HFA.

-BIO 151 Introductory Biology.
-5 or.
-Living organisms: their structure. functional capabilities, developments, perpetuation, and evolution.
-In combination with BIO 152 recommended for biology majors preparatory to advanced courses in biology, botany, or zoorogy; also designed for those who wish a single integrated course in biology.
-Lecture, lab, and field trips.
-NMS/NS/LS/SO(152).

-BIO 152 introductory Biology, 5 cr.
-I wing organisms: their diversity, behavior, ecology, and evolution.
-Lecture, lab, and field trips.
-Prereg: BIO 151.
-NIMS/NS/LS/SO(151).

-BIO 160 Heredity, 3 or.
-Principles of heredity with applications to plant, animal, and human inheritance; current advances in genetics and their bearing on the life sciences.
-Lecture, demonstrations, and discussion, NMS/NS.

-BIO 230 The Biological Revolution: Directing our Destiny, 3 or, (Same as PHI 230 and INT 230.)
-Combines significant elements from biology, philosophy, and psychology.
-This course involves a multidisciplinary exploration of the ethical and practical implications of current developments and applications in the areas of molecular genetics, reproductive biology, and sociobiology, IST.
+BIO 230 The Biological Revolution: Directing our Destiny: 3 cr.
+(Same as PHI 230 and INT 230.)
+Combines significant elements from biology, philosophy and psychology.
+This course involves a multidisciplinary exploration of the ethical and practical implications of current developments and applications in the areas of molecular genetics, reproductive biology and sostobiology.
+IST.

-BIO 250 Principles of Ecology.
-4 cr.
-The interrolationships between living organisms and their environment, ecosystems concepts, population dynamics, community organization and distribution, and application of ecological principles to humans and their environment.
-Lecture, lab, and field thips.
-Prefeq: introductory BIO course.
-NMS/NS/LS.

-BIO 260 Genetics.
-3 cr.
-Laws of variation and horedity and their modification by environment, genetic engineering, and chromosome behavior with emphasis on human genetics, Lecture and lab.
-Prereq. introductory BIO course.
-NMS/NS/LS.
+BIO 250 Principles of Ecology, 4 cr.
+The interrelationships between living organisms and their environment, acceystems concepts, population dynamics, community organization and distribution and application of ecological principles to humans and their environment.
+Lecture, tab and field trips.
+Prered: introductory BIO course.
+NIAS/NS-LS BtO 290 Genetics.
+3 or, Laws of variation and heredity and their modification by environment, genetic engineering and chromosome behavior with emphasis on human genetics, Lecture and lab.
+Prereq; introductory BIO course, NMS/NS/L5.